Powerlearnproject/se-day1-assignment-Stananayo/README.md

 Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.
 Explain why the improved prompt is more effective.

-Vague prompt: “Tips for a successful coding?”
+Vague prompt: “Tips and tricks for a successful coding?”

 Improved prompt:"How should I practice coding so that I write the best optimized code?"